 I also take at least three other classes at boutique studios every month (my newest is Coremotion, a Pilates-inspired class that costs $33 per session).
 Add it up, and I’m spending at least $300 on top of my regular $20-per-month gym membership.

 Yet the idea of ditching them terrified me.
-The classes were splurges, yes, but they paid off big by making me feel strong and sexy.
-How would I manage to stay sane without barre classes?
+How would I manage to stay sane without barre?
 Would I get the same glorious feeling after a weight-lifting session without a trainer?
 Would I gain weight?
 Would I be resentful?

 Finance experts advise cutting out small extras like a weekly restaurant meal or regular mani-pedi.
 You won't miss them, they maintain, yet you'll save a sizable chunk of cash.
 By doing without my luxe fitness regimen, I'd save hundreds of dollars a month, which would help make up for my lost income.

 Instead of committing permanently, I decided to do a test run.
-For four weeks, I put my boutique fitness habit on ice, relying only on my regular gym membership and my family YMCA membership (which I couldn’t cut, because my kids take swim lessons at the facility) to stay fit.
+For four weeks, I took a break from boutique fitness, relying only on my regular gym membership and my family YMCA membership (which I couldn’t cut, because my kids take swim lessons there).

-Could I trade the time spent in my boutique classes for no-frills sessions and maintain my level of fitness?
-Always up for a challenge, I was about to find out.
+Could I trade boutique classes for no-frills sessions and maintain my level of fitness?

 Quitting Cold Turkey

-For the first week, my plan was to create my own “circuit” of weights- and resistance-style workouts at my gym—such as box jumps, squats, pushups—and then take one free class at that gym or the YMCA every week.
+For the first week, my plan was to create my own “circuit” of weights- and resistance-style workouts at my gym — such as box jumps, squats, pushups — and then take one free class at that gym or the YMCA.

 I was off to a good start, until I went for a strength-training class at my gym.
 The class was filled with less fit women my mom's age, which made me uncomfortable.
 But I got in the groove once I upped my resistance with heavier weights.
 I lifted and squatted until I felt blissfully exhausted.

 In addition to becoming more open-minded about the fitness level of the people I took classes with, I became resourceful about getting one-on-one attention.
-I convinced a personal trainer friend to give me free Skype sessions in exchange for editing help with her blog.
-I ventured into my gym’s boxing room and asked one of the beefy dudes to turn me into Rhonda Rousey.
-He taught me how to nail a perfect upper-cut punch.
+I convinced a personal trainer friend to give me free Skype sessions in exchange for editing her blog.
+I asked one of the beefy dudes in the gym's boxing room to turn me into Rhonda Rousey.
+He taught me how to nail a perfect upper-cut.

-True, I missed the novelty and personalization of my premium classes.
-Yet I did like seeing fewer automatic deductions from my bank account.
-More than anything else, knowing I was saving money kept me motivated.
+I missed the novelty and personalization of my premium classes, but liked seeing fewer automatic deductions from my bank account.
+Knowing I was saving money kept me motivated.

-After the initial week, my boutique class craving came roaring back.
+After the first week, my boutique class craving came roaring back.
 My husband rolled his eyes as I rattled off my complaints.
-I told him I couldn’t sleep well because I only felt “80%” of the burn I was used to and that it was unfair I couldn’t join the other Lululemon-clad mommies at SoulCycle.
+I couldn’t sleep well because I only felt “80%” of the burn I was used to and that it was unfair I couldn’t join the other Lululemon-clad mommies at SoulCycle.

 He had no sympathy, of course.